What is it Like to Live in China

 A stressful period for renewing visas.
 Some countries are providing 10-year business visas yet travel and other types are constantly on the change with updates to the immigration policy

 A “ranking” of foreigner quality in China, creating more fear and unknown future for ex-pats and longer-term visitor living and traveling to China

 Internet Access to International Sites:

-The Rationale I can make from returning to China earlier than I ever imagined is primarily then possibilities, the culture and varied people, a language I appreciate better, the proximity to other pan Asia countries like Philippine, Singapore, Vietnam, Indonesia, Malaysia and more.
+The Rationale I can make from returning to China earlier than I ever imagined is primarily then possibilities, the culture, and varied people, a language I appreciate better, the proximity to other pan Asia countries like the Philippines, Singapore, Vietnam, Indonesia, Malaysia, and more.

 I also found I miss the range of cuisine, hot, sweet, soups.
-To travel around this huge country, and see cultural marvels from Ming, Tong, Qing, Han and other dynasty is Marvellous and can take years!
+To travel around this huge country, and see cultural marvels from Ming, Tong, Qing, Han, and other dynasties is Marvellous and can take years!